michaelhaaf/2W6-W23/md/lectures/week5.md

 ---
 title: "2W6-W23: Week 5 Lecture Notes"
 toc-title: "In this article"
-abstract-title: "Intro to Layouts in CSS: Floats and Flexbox"
+abstract-title: "Intro to Layouts and Floats in CSS"
 abstract: |
   Last week, we learned a large set of CSS properties for applying styles to text, image, and other content elements.

   Now that we have a decent amount of practise selecting and styling CSS elements individually, it's time to learn strategies for styling groups of elements -- that is, controlling the layout of HTML elements using CSS.

   There are many techniques for layout in CSS.
-We will focus on two this week: Floats and Flexbox.
+We will focus on the technique most commonly used for the first two decades of web development: "Floating" elements.
 ---

-Last update: Friday, Feb 17, 2023.
+Last update: Sunday, Feb 19, 2023.

 ---

 # Lesson Overview

+- How to achieve horizontal positioning in CSS using the `float` property
+- The behavior of floating elements when nested/in groups
-- How to use Floats to distrupt HTML block-level flow
+- How to control vertical and horizontal flow with floating elements
-- Introduction to Flexbox
+- Example layouts that can be achieved using floats

 ---